I have a 04 Terry Taurus 5th Wheel the male end of it is badly broken; I want to replace it; how do I do it? Where does it hook up inside the camper?

-ANSWER: Hi Terry, There are replacement RV Shore Power Cords available for both 30 amp and 50 amp RVs but, based on your description of the damage to your RV's Shore Power Cord, it does not sound like you need to replace the entire cord.
+ANSWER: Hi Terry, there are replacement RV Shore Power Cords available for both 30-amp and 50-amp RVs but, based on your description of the damage to your RV's Shore Power Cord, it does not sound like you need to replace the entire cord.

-To properly install the new plug on the RV's Shore Power Cord will require that you cut each of the cords internal wires to certain lengths (per the instructions that come with the plug) so they will not have strain on them.
+To properly install the new plug on the RV's Shore Power Cord will require that you cut each of the cord's internal wires to certain lengths (per the instructions that come with the plug) so they will not have strain on them.
 So besides a screwdriver you will need a ruler and a good pair of wire cutters and wire strippers.

 Everything-About-RVing.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.